MostroP2P/mostro/README.md

 ## Install

-Clone the repository and then create a new `.env` file based on `.env-sample` file.
+Clone the repository and then create a new `settings.dev.toml` file based on `settings.toml` file.

 ```
 $ git clone https://github.com/MostroP2P/mostro.git
 $ cd mostro
-$ cp .env-sample .env
+$ cp settings.toml settings.dev.toml
 ```

-To connect with a lnd node we need to set 4 variables in the `.env` file .
+To connect with a lnd node we need to set 4 variables in the `[lightning]` section in `settings.dev.toml` file.

-_LND_CERT_FILE:_ LND node TLS certificate file path.
+_lnd_cert_file:_ LND node TLS certificate file path.

-_LND_MACAROON_FILE:_ Macaroon file path, the macaroon file contains permission for doing actions on the lnd node.
+_lnd_macaroon_file:_ Macaroon file path, the macaroon file contains permission for doing actions on the lnd node.

-_LND_GRPC_HOST:_ IP address or domain name from the LND node, example: `127.0.0.1`.
+_lnd_grpc_host:_ IP address or domain name from the LND node, example: `127.0.0.1`.

-_LND_GRPC_PORT:_ LND node port to connect, example: `10009`.
+_lnd_grpc_port:_ LND node port to connect, example: `10009`.

 ### Database

-The data is saved in a sqlite db file named by default `mostro.db`, this file is saved on the root directory of the project and can be change just editing the env var `DATABASE_URL` on the `.env` file.
+The data is saved in a sqlite db file named by default `mostro.db`, this file is saved on the root directory of the project and can be change just editing the `url` var on the `[database]` section in `settings.dev.toml` file.

 Before start building we need to initialize the database, for this we need to use `sqlx_cli`: